Watch our webinar on Families and Food Insecurity During Coronavirus here.

 Even before coronavirus hit, we had a crisis of hunger in the UK, with the government’s own welfare policies the biggest contributory factor.
 For ten long years of austerity, government relied on food banks to pick up the pieces as it slashed support and systematically impoverished millions of people.
 Using charities in place of a functioning social security system was never sustainable.
-And now, with many unable to work and 950,000 applications for Universal Credit in less than two weeks, food banks are buckling under the pressure.
+And now, with many unable to work and more than 3 million applications for Universal Credit in three months, food banks are buckling under the pressure.
 Volunteer numbers are decimated, donations are down and the number of people who cannot afford food has risen dramatically.
 We are seeing need on a scale hitherto unimagined.

 No one should have to worry about how they are going to feed themselves and their family.
 Not now, not ever.
 Whether you have lost your job because of coronavirus or were already trying to get by on Universal Credit, you should receive enough income to be able to live with dignity – and that means never having to rely on a food bank.